unikraft/docs/content/en/blog/2022-08-20-unikraft-releases-phoebe.md

 #### Future work

-In a future release of Unikraft we intend to break up `vfscore` such that the registration of file descriptors (fds) [into its own  library](https://github.com/unikraft/unikraft/issues/52) and so the eventpoll API will be moved to this new library and perhaps be in part redesigned to be more Unikraft-specific.
+In a future release of Unikraft we intend to break up `vfscore` such that the registration of file descriptors (fds) is facilitated by [its own library](https://github.com/unikraft/unikraft/issues/52) and so the eventpoll API will be moved to this new library and perhaps be, in part, redesigned to be more Unikraft-specific.

 The purpose breaking the up the registration of file descriptors and with the internal `vfscore` library which facilitates all POSIX operations on files (`open`, `close`, etc.), is that in some unique cases, unikernels may not necessarily need to deal with these operations specifically but wish to interact with a file descriptor nonetheless (for example, in the case of the newly introduced `posix-socket` library where no file may be used but a file descriptor is required to manage the socket itself).